munificent/game-programming-patterns/book/dirty-flag.markdown

     13. update parrot local transform
     14. calculate parrot world transform

 We only moved four objects, but we did *ten* world transform calculations.
 That's six pointless calculations that get thrown out before they are ever used by the renderer.
-We calculated the parrot's world transform *four* times, but it only gets rendered once.
-This won't do.
+We calculated the parrot's world transform *four* times, but it only got rendered once.

-The problem is that any world transform can depend on several local transforms.
+The problem is that a world transform may depend on several local transforms.
 Since we recalculate immediately each time *one* of those changes, we end up recalculating the same transform multiple times when more than one of the local transforms it depends on changes in the same frame.

+### Deferred recalculation

-We solve this by <span name="decoupling">decoupling</span> changing local transforms from updating the world transforms.
+We'll solve this by <span name="decoupling">decoupling</span> changing local transforms from updating the world transforms.
 This lets us change a bunch of local transforms in a single batch and *then* recalculate the affected world transform once after all of those modifications are done, right before we need it to render.

 <aside name="decoupling">